jonnew/Oat/README.md

 ```

   -H [ --homography ] arg   A nine-element array of floats, [h11,h12,...,h33],
-                            specifying a homography matrix for 2D position.
+                            specifying a 3x3 homography matrix for 2D position.
-                            Generally produced by oat-calibrate homography.
+                            Can be produced by oat-calibrate homography.
 ```

 __TYPE = `region`__
 ```

-  --<regions> arg         !Config file only!
+  --regions arg           NOTE: Regions can only be specified in a config file.
                           Regions contours are specified as n-point matrices,
                           [[x0, y0],[x1, y1],...,[xn, yn]], which define the
                           vertices of a polygon: